papum20/unibo__projects__CAS-Server/README.md

 The given commands `down.sh`, `up.sh`, `rebuild.sh`, `ls.sh` respectively execute `docker compose` `down`, `up`, `down && up`, and `docker container ls` after having set up the environment correctly.
 The command `first-up.sh` should be executed at the first `up`, as initializes something before doing `up`.

+### Adding your services
+All `FILE.conf.template` in `nginx/conf/` will be converted and used in the proxy configuration.
+You can add yours in such directory before deploying the containers.

 ## Post-Installation: defaults, fixes, maintenance

 ### Sonarqube